makersacademy/bowling-challenge/README.md

 Nice to have:
 - returns final scorecard, showing frame by frame rolls

+Even nicer to have:
+- scorecard tells you how many frames remaining during play.

 ## Technical Information

 This project has been written in JavaScript, linted with JSHint and tested using Jasmine.